uilmit3393/blkXT/seach'n retrieve.md

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.

 The rover is set to wall crawl the terrain on the left side.
 This is accomplished by setting the rover to max left turn anytime the max navigable azimuth exceeds 50 degrees.
 This is damped by resetting the steer angle to zero on every other decision step.
-This prevents the rover from getting into an infinite turns in the open areas.
+This is done to prevent the rover from getting into an infinite turns in the open areas.

+A stuck mode is initiated when the rover has a velocity of 0 with a non zero throttle for more than 1 decision cycle.
+When initaited the rover will try to make a max azimuth turn towards the side with the most navigable area.

 Improvements if I had more time:
 Better crawl logic; have the rover maintain a set distance from any wall, should reduce fidelity loss due to constant yaw changes.